Ananya2272/lic/README.md

 ![Image](https://github.com/user-attachments/assets/e06329c3-a235-4eaf-a261-93e54289b9da)

 <p>
-  In this analysis we determine the gain of the circuit. for input give sinusoidal voltage signal where the DC offset is 950mv  Vpeak is 50mv, Frequency is 1kHz and Ac amplitude is 1v.select the stop time to 3ms.
+  In this analysis we determine the gain of the circuit. for input give sinusoidal voltage signal where the DC offset is 950mv  Vpeak is 50mv, Frequency is 1kHz and Ac amplitude is 1v.select the stop time to 3ms.We can see there is 180 degree phase shift in the output.
 </p><br>
 <p>
   From the obtained output graph we can calculate the gain .